Good managers put in the effort to gain a cross-stack working knowledge of the technologies and methods used by their teams.

 ClojureDocs is a community powered documentation and examples repository for the Clojure programming language.
-Supporting searchable documentation and user-submitted examples, the site is a popular destination for developers who are new to the language, receiving around 250k pageviews per month.
+Supporting searchable documentation and user-submitted examples, the site is a popular destination for developers who are new to the language.
+It's the most frequented Clojure resource on the internet, receiving around 250k pageviews per month.

 Originally written in 2011 using Rails, the site was reimplemented in early 2015 using Clojure & ClojureScript to provide a more robust and dynamic user experience around searching and creating examples.

 MockDBS is a simple program that simulates signals generated by neural features encountered during a Deep Brain Stimulation procedure.
 It allows the user to place simulated neurons along a test track, then descend a probe along that track.

 It was originally created for use at the University of Colorado Health Sciences Center as a participatory site in a GAD2 viral vector study, to facilitate adherence to control group protocol.

 Audio output of simulated neurons is produced as a probe is descended, which is fed to standard feedback instrumentation thus simulating difficult to copy intra-operative phenomena which would otherwise be noticeably absent to the awake patient.

 I spoke at the 2015 Clojure/West conference in Portland about my experiences with and tooling built for building native mobile apps for iOS and Android.